coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 Turn resistance is an extraordinary ability.

-When resolving a turn, rebuke, command, or bolster attempt, added the appropriate bonus to the creature's Hit Dice total.
+When resolving a turn, rebuke, command, or bolster attempt, added the appropriate bonus to the creature’s Hit Dice total.

 ## Conditions

 If more than one condition affects a character, apply them all.
-If certain effects can't combine, apply the most severe effect.
+If certain effects can’t combine, apply the most severe effect.

 **Ability Damaged:** The character has temporarily lost 1 or more ability score points.
 Lost points return at a rate of 1 per day unless